hantsy/spring-r2dbc-sample/docs/intro.md

 If you have installed desired databases, and make sure it is running.
 Now you can connect it via R2dbc's `ConnectionFactory`.

-## ConnectionFactory
+## Connecting to Databases

-Internally R2dbc spec provides a `ConnectionFactories` utility class to create a `ConnectionFactory` from connection url or `ConnectionFactoryOptions`.
+Internally R2dbc spec provides a `ConnectionFactories` utility class to create a `ConnectionFactory` from connection URL or `ConnectionFactoryOptions`.

 The following is an example of obtaining a H2 specific `ConnectionFactory` from URL, it will connect to an embedded H2 database.